-Students are required to possess a grade point average of at least 3.0 in the last 60 semester units that they attempted for their bachelor's degree.
+For admission to the university, potential graduate students are required to possess a grade point average of at least 3.0 in the last 60 semester units of their undergraduate career.
+The WGS department does not require GRE scores.

-To apply, go to the Division of Graduate Studies website.There you will find the application.
-Also you will need to submit your official transcripts to the Division of Graduate Studies at:
+To apply, go to the Division of Graduate Studies website for an online application.
+You will also need to submit your official transcripts to the Division of Graduate Studies at:

 In addition to the general online application for admission submitted to the University, applicants must directly provide the Women and Gender Studies Graduate Admissions Committee with the following items:

-- A written statement of background, intentions, and goals, including experience in women and gender studies and with women's issues; rationale for pursuing the M.A. degree; and relation of the M.A. degree in Women and Gender Studies to prior academic work and to career objectives; two to three double spaced pages;
+- A 750-word statement describing your academic background, intentions, and goals, including experience in women and gender studies; rationale for pursuing the MA degree; relation of the MA degree in Women and Gender Studies to prior academic work and career objectives.

-- Two scholarly letters of reference from individuals with direct knowledge of the applicant's scholarly ability;
+- Two scholarly letters of reference from individuals with direct knowledge of your scholarly ability.

 Profile of a Successful Graduate Candidate

-Each year, Women and Gender Studies at SFSU receives a number of applications to our graduate program and are not able to extend offers to everyone who applies.
-We review many more applications than we can accept.
-In reviewing applications, the committee focuses particularly on three things: a strong academic transcript in women and gender studies or related field (the average GPA of our applicants is 3.5); a personal statement that shows academic preparation for graduate school and that articulates academic goals that can be supported by the methodological and intellectual interests and expertise of the department’s faculty; and letters of recommendation that can speak to the student’s academic readiness for graduate level studies.
+Each year, the Women and Gender Studies graduate admission committee receives many applications, and we review many more applications than we can accept.
+In reviewing applications, the committee focuses particularly on three things: a strong academic transcript in women and gender studies or related fields (in 2013 the average overall GPA of accepted applicants was 3.7); a well-written personal statement that exhibits academic preparation for graduate school and articulates academic goals that can be supported by the methodological and intellectual interests and expertise of the department’s faculty; and letters of recommendation that speak to the student’s academic readiness for graduate level studies.